hackingprincesa/Active-Directory-Lab/README.md

          - this command will update & upgrade all of our repositories
     - Once completed, hit "Enter"

-Refer to the screenshot below, you should now have Oracle VM VirtualBox Manager installed, along with four VMs running Windows 10, Kali Linux, Windows Server, and Splunk Server."
+Refer to the screenshot below, you should now have Oracle VM VirtualBox Manager installed, along with four VMs running Windows 10, Kali Linux, Windows Server, and Splunk Server.

 ![lab set up](https://github.com/user-attachments/assets/07ac8df9-b70f-4338-8727-55a09dd50412)